martinsjogard/heartifact/README.md

 # heartifact
-Detection, flagging and removal of cardiac artefacts in wearable EEG headband daat
+Detection, flagging and removal of cardiac artefacts in wearable EEG headband data